qgis/QGIS-Documentation/docs/training_manual/answers/answers.rst

 ...............................................................................

-Your map should now show the marker points and the labels should be offset by :kbd:`2.0 mm`.
+Your map should now show the marker points and the labels should be offset by 2mm.
 The style of the markers and labels should allow both to be clearly visible on the map:

 .. figure:: img/customised_labels_one.png